 - Provides secure methods to store and share Enterprise passwords.

-- Promotes the the use of log and complex passwords - perform a Security Challenge for feedback on your password strength and tips to improve your passwords.
+- Promotes the use of long and complex passwords - perform a Security Challenge for feedback on your password strength and tips to improve your passwords.

 - Access LastPass with a single Master Password - your Master Password should be strong, unique and memorable.
 If you forget or lose the password to your LastPass Enterprise account, Griffith or LastPass can not reset your password.